ashav/CarND-LaneLines-P1/writeup_asha_P1.md

 final lane marker.

 2. Make the pipeline more resilient to natural elements such as tree shadows and lighter road areas with better image processing.
+Potentially other elements such as shadows of nearby cars and urban scenes can also create issues with lane finding.